ChahwanSong/dms-scheduler/README.md

 - `POST /admin/users/{user_id}/block` / `POST /admin/users/{user_id}/enable`: Block or enable a specific user.
 Requires operator token.
 - `GET /healthz`: Liveness check.

-Task lifecycle states are persisted in Redis and updated as the scheduler runs (accepted → running → completed/failed/cancelled).
+Task lifecycle states are persisted in Redis and updated as the scheduler runs (pending → dispatching → running → completed/failed/cancelled).
+If a task ID has not been pre-registered by `dms-frontend`, the scheduler returns a 404 instead of implicitly creating the record.

 ## Usage examples
 Practical examples (curl and Python) are available in the [`test`](test) directory: